finnpwalsh/co2-emissions/README.md

 ---

 ### Acknowledgements
 This project is being built with the help of [ChatGPT (OpenAI)](https://chat.openai.com), which has guided me through setting up the pipeline, notebooks, and project structure.
-This project serves as practice creating data pipelines, organizing projects, and making data digestible to non-academic audiences.
+This project serves as a practice for creating data pipelines, organizing projects, and making data digestible for non-academic audiences.
 I hope you enjoy!